angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 > Remember: Java is to JavaScript what Car is to Carpet

-JavaScript is a \(relatively\) easy-to-learn language, with a syntax that result familiar to most programmers, as is "\_similar" \_to C++, Java, or python.
+JavaScript is a \(relatively\) easy-to-learn language, with a syntax that result familiar to most programmers, as is "similar" to C++, Java, or python.
 Originally intended for browser-side scripting, there are a big amount of tutorials and documentation to start programming in this messy and lovely language.

 In this small introduction, however, I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for node.js.
 I will also introduce the latest features in JavaScript \(ES6\) that are usually left out in old guides or browser-side programming \(aaah, lovely browser-compatibility\).
 With node.js we can use all the latests js features without fear, as long as our node.js is up to date.